Financing energy storage projects: Assessing risks

 Regulations affecting remuneration of energy storage services present a key risk because of the impact they can have on determining what is commercial.
 There is currently very little uniformity among RTO markets.
 The economics of charging and discharging during the day, versus at night, and the duration of the charging and discharging, can greatly affect economics.

 On the subject of interconnection, there is some uncertainty over which FERC rules apply to large energy storage devices seeking to interconnect to the grid.
 A clarification that would place energy storage installations that exceed 20 megawatts within the ambit of FERC’s large generator interconnection rules is currently under consideration as part of a pending rulemaking that was opened in December 2016.
-(For additional information, see “Developers are Watching Two FERC Proceedings” in this issue starting on page 26.)
+(For additional information, see “Developers are Watching Two FERC Proceedings” in this issue.)
 Small-scale energy storage is already expressly included in FERC’s standard interconnection rules and agreements for small generating facilities.

 However, small-scale energy storage installations face uncertainty for a different reason.
 When small-scale energy storage is combined with a distributed energy source like rooftop solar, it is not clear whether the addition of an energy storage component affects the status of the rooftop solar system as a “qualifying facility” under the Public Utility Regulatory Policies Act of 1978 (PURPA).